 Finding 100 exotic boy names was trickier than you might think.
-Not because there is a shortage of unique boy’s names, but because what is an exotic boy’s name in one culture can be mundane and ordinary in another.
+Not because there is a shortage of unique boy names, but because what is an exotic boy’s name in one culture can be mundane and ordinary in another.

 Don’t be surprised if you find what you consider to be a common boy’s name on the list.
 While you might see it as boring and run-of-the-mill, someone from a different background may find it exciting and unusual.

-100 Exotic Boy Names with Meanings
+100 Exotic Names for Boys

 Looking for a moniker that’s not run-of-the-mill?
 Our team chose these as our 100 favorite exotic male names.

 Ádomás is a Hungarian name meaning pledge.